Painted Toes in Abaco…

 Along with so many other memories and moments of the five days spent here in Marsh Harbour, with these people.
 Five days last October that changed our lives for the better.
 Impacted us all in more ways than I can put into words.

 Every hour of every day since Hurricane Dorain devastated Marsh Harbour, I have cried.
 I have prayed.
 I have shared stories and prayed some more.
 I feel helpless and heartbroken.

-It was just a year ago that we fell in love with these people, this place and the mission to serve here.
+It was just a year ago that we fell in love with these people, this place, and the mission to serve here.
 Kendall and I prayed to have the opportunity to return and to take Jay and Jordan with us.
-While we now realize that it will take years to rebuild and it will never be how we knew it.
+While we now realize that it will take years to rebuild and will never be again exactly how we remember it.
 But, the spirit of the Bahamians is strong.
 Their will and cohesiveness are stronger.
 They will rebuild.
 Those who remain will rebuild, but they do need all of the help they can get.